ekeilty17/ekeilty17.github.io/_posts/constructing-the-real-numbers-series/2023-07-02-the-language-of-arithmetic.md

 * A set of **functions**/**operations** of various <a href="https://en.wikipedia.org/wiki/Arity" target="_blank">arity</a>.
 Note that a function with an arity of $0$ is called a **constant**.
 * A set of **predicates** of various <a href="https://en.wikipedia.org/wiki/Arity" target="_blank">arity</a>.
 Note that a predicate with an arity of $0$ is called a **propositional atom**.

-Essentially, a language is specifying the **syntax** of the logic.
-It tells what symbols are allowed to be combined with others.
+Essentially, a language specifies the **syntax**** of the logic.
+It describes what symbols are allowed to be combined with others.
 We will see an example when I describe the language of arithmetic.

 A **structure**/**model** in logic, denoted by $\mathcal{M}$, consists of the following
 * A nonempty set $M$ called the **universe of discourse** (or just the universe)
 * For each function symbol $f$ in $\mathcal{L}$, an associated function $f^{\mathcal{M}}$
 * For each predicate symbol $P$ in $\mathcal{L}$, an associated function $P^{\mathcal{M}}$

-Essentially, a structure is specifying the **semantics** of the logic.
+Essentially, a structure specifies the **semantics**** of the logic.
 It tells you how symbols are to be interpreted.
 An analogy with programming is that the language is like an interface or an abstract class, and the structure is like the implementation.
 Again, we will see an example when I describe the standard model of arithmetic.

 <br>

 ### Theories

 Using a given language $\mathcal{L}$, we can write logical statements.
 We can bundle together a set of $\mathcal{L}$-statements into a set, $\Phi$.
-We can ask the question, what are all of the $\mathcal{L}$-statements that are a **logical consequence**, denoted by $\models$, of a set $\Phi$?
+Now we ask the question, what are all of the $\mathcal{L}$-statements that are a **logical consequence**, denoted by $\models$, of a set $\Phi$?
 This set is called the **theory** of $\Phi$.

 $$
 Th(\Phi) = \{ A: \Phi \models A \}